-Please see pages 9 in the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA-.
+Refer to page 18 -21 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA- for this details.

 (2) Export restrictions on Raw Materials

 On January 1, 2002, China issued the "FY 2002 Catalog of Issuance of Licenses Based on Classification of Products Controlled with Export License" and a notice regarding related issues, which established an institute for issuing export licenses, as well as 54 items subject to export licenses.
 The "FY2015 Catalog of Goods Subject to Export License Administration" lists 591 items as subject to export licenses.